ZAID-BAARAB/NestJs_Backend/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+this is our backend project of  quiz maker website using [Nest](https://github.com/nestjs/nest) framework and MySQL in database.

 ## Installation